recordrig/for-the-record/README.md

 Cypress will use an actual browser to visit the local running app instance and go through all defined tests in `./cypress/integration`.

+We integrate with Percy for visual regression testing.
+Percy commands will only run in the CI environment and will be ignored locally.

 ## Styling

 We use inline styles with help of the Styled Components package.
 Styling definitions should be co-located with components as they are intrinsically related.